zkhatami88/JOSSSubmission/paper.md

 # Summary

-HPX is a C++ Standard Library for Concurrency and Parallelism.
+HPX is a C++ Standard Library for Concurrency and Parallelism `[@heller2017hpx]`.
 It implements all of the corresponding facilities as defined by the C++ Standard.
 Additionally, in HPX we implement functionalities proposed as part of the ongoing C++ standardization process.
 We also extend the C++ Standard APIs to the distributed case.

 The goal of HPX is to create a high quality, freely available, open source implementation of a new programming model for conventional systems, such as classic Linux based Beowulf clusters or multi-socket highly parallel SMP nodes.
 At the same time, we want to have a very modular and well designed runtime system architecture which would allow us to port our implementation onto new computer system architectures.
 We want to use real-world applications to drive the development of the runtime system, coining out required functionalities and converging onto a stable API which will provide a smooth migration path for developers.